OpenMEAP/openshift-openmeap-quickstart/README.md

-Run your Tomcat on OpenShift
+Deploy OpenMEAP on Tomcat using OpenShift
 ============================

-This git repository helps you get up and running quickly w/ a tomcat installation on OpenShift.
+This git repository helps you get up and running quickly w/ a OpenMEAP installation on Tomcat using OpenShift.

 Create a DIY app on OpenShift
 ----------------------------